 SCOR UK publishes its financial statements in Sterling, but a significant part of its income and expenses, as well as of its assets and liabilities, are denominated in currencies other than Sterling.
 Consequently, fluctuations in the exchange rates used to convert these currencies into Sterling may have a significant impact on its reported net income and net equity from year to year.
-Some events, such as catastrophes, can have an impact on the matching of assets and liabilities in a currency, which can generate a temporary unmatched position which is not covered by natural hedging (assets kept in the same currency as liabilities) or by currency contracts or hedges.
+Some events, such as catastrophes, can have an impact on the asset-liability matching in a given currency, which can generate a temporary unmatched position which is not covered by currency contracts or hedges.